20 Ways to Play with a 0-3 Month Old

 A newborn’s vision is not fully developed when they are born.
 They can most easily see high-contrast images, such as bold black and white patterns.

 Print off or make your own high-contrast pictures and hang them where your baby can easily see them.
 Some good places are where your baby does tummy time and on the changing table.
-Look at and talk about these pictures with your baby.
+Look at and talk about these pictures as you play with your newborn.

 You can help your baby’s circulatory and digestive system develop by massaging your baby with gentle pressure and motion.
 Choose a time when both you and your baby are relaxed to do this activity.